 There are close historical ties between the two countries dating back to the 19th century when Germans emigrated to Nicaragua.
 The German influence can be felt even today, particularly in the coffee-growing region in the north.
 Around 1000 German nationals live in Nicaragua and a few hundred Nicaraguans in Germany.

-In addition to the German Embassy, German institutions active in Nicaragua include the German-Nicaraguan Chamber of Commerce and Industry, a bilingual German School, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Kreditanstalt für Wiederaufbau (KfW), and the Friedrich-Ebert-Stiftung and numerous other German NGOs.
+In addition to the German Embassy, German institutions active in Nicaragua include the German-Nicaraguan Chamber of Commerce and Industry, a bilingual German School, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Kreditanstalt für Wiederaufbau (KfW) and numerous other German NGOs.

-Until the outbreak of the political crisis in April 2018, during which many people lost their lives or were injured, a growing number of German tourists were discovering the land of lakes and volcanoes as a holiday destination.
+Until the outbreak of the still ongoing political crisis in April 2018 a growing number of German tourists were discovering the land of lakes and volcanoes as a holiday destination.
 Around 18,000 Germans visited Nicaragua in 2017.
 The German companies Ritter Sport and Dräxlmaier are among Nicaragua’s biggest employers.

-With aggregate development cooperation worth 1 billion euros, Germany has so far been one of the country’s principal bilateral donors.
-Governmental development cooperation between Germany and Nicaragua focuses on water.
+With aggregate development cooperation worth around one billion euro, Germany has so far been one of the country’s principal bilateral donors.
+Governmental cooperation between Germany and Nicaragua focuses on water.
 Through regional programmes, Germany is also supporting the development of renewable energies.